Kamal-sidhu/resume-assignment-public/REFLECTION.md

 ## 3. What challenges did I have?

 At first, I struggled with getting my images to show up correctly.
 I kept using the full file path from my computer, which obviously didn’t work when I opened the page in a browser.
 I had to learn about relative paths and fix that.
 Another challenge was pushing my code to GitHub — I got stuck with authentication errors and permission denied messages, which was frustrating but I figured it out after reading some docs and resetting my remote.
-Also, deciding how to organize and format the content so it looked neat took more time than I expected.Started with cloning Assignment 1, added design guidelines, implemented CSS layout, then fonts, responsiveness, and accessibility.
+Also, deciding how to organize and format the content so it looked neat took more time than I expected.Started with cloning Assignment 1, added design guidelines, implemented CSS layout, then fonts, responsiveness, and accessibility.Git remote issues and making layout fully responsive on mobile.

 ## 4. What would I do differently now?